AlphaPose: A Comprehensive Guide to Pose Estimation

 Alphapose breaks down the process into two steps:

-- Second, global normalization to produce a probability heatmap, this ensures predicted joint locations are within boundaries.
+• Second, global normalization to produce a probability heatmap, which ensures predicted joint locations are within boundaries.

 Multi-Domain Knowledge Distillation